 - Terminal Facilities: 27 Mtpa (6×4.5 Mtpa) and 4 x 180,000 m3 full-containment LNG storage tanks

 - Rio Bravo Pipeline – proposed dual 42″ natural gas pipeline, approximately 140-miles long to provide feed gas to the facility

-- Major pipeline trading hub at Agua Dulce with numerous interstate and intrastate natural gas pipelines
+- Originating near Agua Dulce with numerous interstate and intrastate natural gas pipelines

 - Rio Bravo Pipeline to interconnect with these pipelines, providing natural gas supply optionality and access to natural gas produced in Texas and much of the rest of North America